Pjaerr/Isolation-Run/README.md

 [ ] Implement dynamic video speed depending upon how fast the user is running (if possible)

-[ ] Look into sending WebSocket messages to only a specific client (to avoid potential 100s of messages being sent if lots of users are using the site at one time)
+[X] Look into sending WebSocket messages to only a specific client (to avoid potential 100s of messages being sent if lots of users are using the site at one time) -- This now works but could probably be written much better.
+Will come back to it after the project is live.

 [ ] Improve the UX of the video selection page/component